neil-yechenwei/spinnakerTestUnit/readme.md

  ## Trouble Shooting

 * For any failed test case, check the whole process or simply check the error message in your storage account as `uploadLog.py` upload it.
+Three kinds of files may be uploaded:
+    1. *-abstract.log is the content of the email, only containing the status(passed or failed) and duration of each test case.
+    2. *.log shows every stage of each test case, and provide a brief error message once a test case failed.
+    3. *.html records the whole process for each test case, uploaded only when a test case failed.

 * Any error occurs while uploading logs or sending emails will be dump into `daily-running.err` located in your home directory as `task.sh` do so.